Tay Zonday

 Adam Nyerere Bahner (born May 21, 1982), known professionally as Tay Zonday or as "Chocolate Rain Guy", is an American YouTube personality, singer-songwriter, and voice actor.
 He is known for his bass singing voice.

-Zonday garnered mainstream exposure when his song "Chocolate Rain" became a viral video in July 2007.
-As of July 2025, "Chocolate Rain" has over 141 million views on YouTube.
+Zonday garnered mainstream exposure when his song "Chocolate Rain" became a viral video and Internet meme in July 2007.
+As of June 2026, "Chocolate Rain" has 142.7 million views on YouTube.

 Early life

-Zonday was born Adam Nyerere Bahner in Minneapolis, Minnesota, to an African-American mother and a Caucasian father.
+Zonday was born Adam Nyerere Bahner in Chicago, Illinois, to an African-American mother and a Caucasian father.
 He is the youngest of three children, and his parents were both teachers.
-He attended the Illinois Mathematics and Science Academy and dropped out before graduating.
+He attended the Illinois Mathematics and Science Academy, a residential public school for highly gifted students, and dropped out before graduating.
 He later graduated from Evergreen State College in 2004.
-Zonday is autistic, having been diagnosed as high-functioning at age 15.
+Zonday is autistic, having been diagnosed as high-functioning in 1997, at age 15.

 Zonday enrolled in the University of Minnesota American Studies PhD program in 2004, studying the history of theater and social change, with the intention of becoming a professor.
 After the viral success of "Chocolate Rain", he left university with a master's degree in 2008 and moved to Los Angeles, California.
 He used a stage name because he wanted a separation between his academic and entertainment career.
 Bahner chose "Tay Zonday" because he thought it was catchy and nobody had claimed the name yet, according to a Google search.